Economic policies of Andreas Papandreou: Staflation and near bankruptcy

 The size of this nationalization endeavor brought the Bank of Greece, which effectively converted the private debt of these companies into public debt and effectively burdening the average taxpayer, to the brink of collapse.
 Moreover, it increased public spending substantially during Papandreou's first term in office, from 40.6% in 1980 to 55.5% in 1985.
 The deindustrialization and the global recession led to the Greek economy shrinking by −1.55% in 1981, −1.13% in 1982, and −1.08% in 1983.
 Recovery started once EEC support arrived in Greece.
 Still, growth was anemic due to his government's inability to effectively utilize this financial support to improve the economy, mainly due to corruption and clientelism.
 The lack of economic growth and investments, as well as high inflation, increased unemployment from 2.8% in 1980 to approximately 8% by the end of Papandreou's first administration; an economic condition known as stagflation.
 Papandreou did not introduce progressive tax reform to increase the state's revenues to address the increasing budget deficits due to his policies, and instead, he used foreign loans.
 As the foreign debt increased, so did the external debt interest payments from 2.5% of GDP in 1980 to 5.4% of GDP in 1986, more than defense and education combined in his second administration.
+It was viewed that Greece was at near bankruptcy levels.